logo

 5. Free Confinement and Terminal Illness Waiver Benefit: This no-fee rider is automatically included for owners under age 65 and includes both a Qualified Nursing Care and Terminal Illness Benefit

-6. Multiple Payout Options: Lupsum or Annuitization option with Life Only, Life with Period Certain, Joint and Survivor Life, etc.
+6. Multiple Payout Options: Lump sum or Annuitization option with Life Only, Life with Period Certain, Joint and Survivor Life, etc.

 What I Don’t Like

-This product is decent for people looking for growth and safety; still, there are some features that could add more value for the annuitant.
+This product is suitable for individuals seeking growth and safety; however, there are some features that could add more value for the annuitant.
 Some of the features that I don’t like about the policy are:

-1. Although the annuity offers good strategies on the S&P 500 Index, I don’t like the other three indexes that the company offers for the interest crediting strategy.
-The other three indexes that the company offers have a volatility control mechanism that limits the overall return of the index.
+1. Although the annuity offers good strategies on the S&P 500 Index, I don’t like the other index that the company offers for the interest crediting strategy.
+The S&P 500 MARC 5% ER Index that the company offers has a volatility control mechanism that limits the overall return of the index.

 Company Details